igaster/laravel-translate-eloquent/README.md

 ## Performance considerations:

 Please notice that using a sinle Table for all trasnlations is not the optimal architecture when consindering database performance.
-Each translatino requires one query to the database.
+Each translation requires one seperate query to the database.
 If performance is an issue you can check alternative implementations like [dimsav/laravel-translatable](https://github.com/dimsav/laravel-translatable)

 ## Handle Conflicts: